Guide

 openclaw gateway restart404 Not Found on grant operations

-A named grant alias or raw grant ID is stale.
-Update plugins.entries.nylas.config.grants to point at valid grant IDs from your Nylas dashboard, then restart the gateway.
+A 404 on a grant operation means the grant ID in the plugin config no longer exists in the Nylas application.
+Grants become invalid when an email account is disconnected or deleted in the Nylas dashboard.
+Update plugins.entries.nylas.config.grants to point at valid grant IDs from the Nylas dashboard, then restart the gateway.

 Plugin not showing up